-With cashed up corporate balance sheets and strong earnings growth, employment levels continue to improve across America in 2015.
-The latest unemployment rate has declined to 5.6% as of June 27, 2015.
-Meanwhile, the number of long-term unemployed fell 300,000, the sharpest drop in 2½ years, to 3.5 million.
+With cashed up corporate balance sheets and strong earnings growth, employment levels continue to improve across America.
+The latest unemployment rate has declined to 4.7% as 2H 2017.

 THE IMPORTANCE OF AN UPDATED RESUME

 Just the other week, I had breakfast with an old boss of mine who moved on to do different things last year.
 What I thought was a friendly meet up turned out to be a soft sell on why I should join his firm.
 “We should talk more next week Sam,” he concluded.
 “I think you’ll be amazed at what we’re doing here.”
 I proceeded to discuss my meeting with another old colleague of mine who then said, “Sam, actually we also have a 5 year runway to build something great.
 You should send me your resume.”

 “No problem“, I said.
 Truth be told, my resume was one year old and needed some updating.
 But, that’s OK, given the changes were quite minor as I’ve been with the same firm for awhile now.

 It never hurts to keep employment dialogues open, even if you don’t currently plan on leaving your company.
 It’s a courtesy to them, and you never know when someone wants to pay you big bucks for a guaranteed length of time to join their organization!
 It’s generally I who evaluate resumes, so it was kind of exciting to update my own to send to someone else.

 * The 7 Seconds Rule.
 The average amount of time a reviewer spends on your resume is 7 seconds and that’s it!
 It’s partly because we have so many resumes to look at, and it’s partly because we’re lazy.
 Make sure the top half of your resume pops and everything is clear.